RosettaCommons/documentation/Database-options.md

 Options for using relational databases such as with Rosetta.

-Currently supported backends: sqlite3, mysql, postgres
+Currently supported backends include: sqlite3, mysql, and postgres

 General
 =================